foiegraph2022/foiegraph2022.github.io/docs/index.md

 Students have a chance to give a short talk about their work (10-12 minutes), which will be followed by Q&A (3-5 minutes).

 <br>
-For remote participants translation in Zoom will be available.
+Remote participants can join via Zoom.
+Links for Zoom will be distributed via email to the registered participants.
 Student talks will **not** be recorded.
 <br>

 <table class="table table-striped">